Three common misconceptions holding back the fight against plastic pollution

 Misconception 3: A world without plastic pollution is not possible

-The major hurdle the negotiations need to overcome is also what I see as misconception number 3: The persistent belief in the importance and ubiquity of plastics.
-This comes coupled with: The perceived lack of viable alternatives.
+The major hurdle the negotiations need to overcome is also what I see as misconception number 3; the persistent belief in the importance and ubiquity of plastics.
+This comes coupled with a perceived lack of viable alternatives.

 There is a pervasive assumption that commercial activity is somehow detached from the well-being of our planet and its inhabitants.
 That pollution is the price we pay for a functioning marketplace.
 But there are powerful examples of innovation underway.
 Like edible and biodegradable packaging for beverages and condiments made from brown seaweed a renewable natural resource, solid shampoos and body products.
 There are complexities here.
 But while substantial investments, in the range of billions of USD dollars for the highest performing companies, are directed towards innovation in products and industries, we should call on producers to be far more ambitious in their efforts to discover and advance environmentally sustainable and safe substitutes.
 If we can put someone on the moon, and operate self-functioning satellites in space, we can also realise our global vision for a fair, safe, sustainable, and pollution-free marketplace.

-At Consumers International, we want to see a ‘Plastics Treaty’ that is a catalyst for environmentally sound innovation.
+At Consumers International, we want to help deliver a treaty that catalyses environmentally sound innovation.
 This could mean informing companies to recourse their research and development investments, setting common goals for state subsidies, and scaling up technological innovation.

 Plastics are cheap, convenient, and readily available.
 No wonder we struggle to accept the toxic truth about these materials.
 But at this moment in time - with the knowledge that we have we must ask difficult questions and drive forward the change needed.